Examples of conflict in the workplace: 4 scenarios & solutions

 Table of Contents

-After all, conflict is a necessary - and healthy - element of all human relationships.
-The key is to make sure that bottled up emotions and/or uncontrolled outbursts don't lead to toxicity in the workplace.
+Here's the thing: conflict is a necessary — and healthy — element of all human relationships.
+The key is making sure that bottled-up emotions or uncontrolled outbursts don't lead to toxicity at work.

-That's why we hosted an interactive chat with Sharon Ray, a conflict resolution expert with 25+ years of experience in HR.
+That's why we hosted an interactive chat with Sharon Ray, a conflict resolution expert with over 25 years of experience in HR.

-Sharon fielded questions from the PowerToFly community about how to deal with a number of examples of conflict in the workplace.
+Sharon fielded questions from the PowerToFly community about how to handle a number of common workplace conflict scenarios.
+Here are four of them — along with practical solutions you can use.

-You get off on the wrong foot with a new coworker.
+Two coworkers who got off on the wrong foot with each other.

 How do you recover?

-Go own it!
-Find an appropriate time to walk up to them and say,"I understand that we got off on the wrong foot.
+Go own it.
+Find an appropriate time to approach them and say: "I understand that we got off on the wrong foot.
 My apologies for that.
 What I'm trying to resolve is X. Can we have a conversation about that?"

 You're frustrated because your colleague in France keeps messaging you at 5am (your time).
-They send you seemingly urgent requests when you're sleeping or just waking up, and you're sick of being bombarded with 11 requests before you've even sat down at your desk.
-You get the vibe they don't like you very much and you don't know how to approach them.
+They send you seemingly urgent requests when you're sleeping or just waking up, and you're sick of being bombarded with 11 messages before you've even sat down at your desk.
+You get the vibe they don't like you, and you don't know how to approach them.

 Once you understand why they're doing it, you can help them articulate their needs.
 Maybe they send you 11 messages at 6am because that's right before their lunchtime, and they don't want to forget their questions when they go on break.

 Now figure out a solution that works for both of you.
-Can they send themselves a reminder on Slack to ping you with their questions when you're at your desk?
-Can you just ignore their messages until you clock in now that you understand they're not time sensitive?
-Should you schedule a morning check in to go over these requests in real time rather than via message?
+Can they send themselves a reminder on Slack to ping you when you're at your desk?
+Can you just ignore their messages until you clock in now that you understand they're not time-sensitive?
+Should you schedule a morning check-in to go over requests in real time rather than via message?

 Build your path to a six-figure career with SkillMeter